phalcon/documentation/docs/api/phalcon_assets.md

 public function getTargetIsLocal(): bool;
 ```

+Returns whether the target is local or not

 #### `getVersion()` { #assetscollection-getversion }

 ```php
 public function getVersion(): string;
 ```

+Returns the version

 #### `has()` { #assetscollection-has }